Multiple Auburn University football players test positive for COVID-19

-AUBURN, Ala.
-(WVLT/WFSA)- Several Auburn University football players tested positive for COVID-19.
+Several Auburn University football players tested positive for COVID-19.

-WFSA reported that three Auburn football players tested positive for COVID-19, the university confirmed Monday.
+that three Auburn football players tested positive for COVID-19, the university confirmed Monday.

 “They are asymptomatic and have been isolated,” Auburn Athletics spokesperson Kirk Sampson said.